 We prayed, searched Zillow.com, talked, and both completed an exercise of best and worst-case scenarios if we did or didn’t go.
-We also sought counsel.
-A couple helpful pieces of advice/questions we received:
+And as I mentioned, we also sought counsel.
+Here are a couple helpful pieces of advice/questions we received:

 The burden of proof lies with the new place.
 It’s up to them to convince you that it’s worth all you’d be giving up.
 If you are divided right down the middle, it doesn’t sound like there’s enough there for you to say yes.

 Who do you want to do life and ministry with?